-Earlier this year, I bid on and bought a mid-century modern abstract oil on board painting at auction totally sight-unseen, because it looked like it might be the work of an artist I collect right now.
+Early in 2020, I bid on and bought a mid-century modern abstract oil on board painting at auction totally sight-unseen, because it looked like it might be the work of an artist I collect right now.
 Stupid, I know, for all the reasons and especially stupid because, when I went to collect it, it wasn’t by the artist I collect at all.
 Instead, it bore a signature that was apparently in a different language.

 Because I was in the area at the time, I showed it to some dealers I know in the Hampstead Antiques Emporium, and the language was recognised as Persian by two kind Iranian jewellery dealers.
 The name read Nadereh (or Naderh) – a woman’s name.
 This may be the name of the artist, as it’s in the right place for that, but it could also possibly be the name of the subject, although I fail to see how this abstract relates to a woman.
 Maybe I’m not being imaginative enough!
 A good friend suggested it shows a person seated in a chair drawing or painting a board or canvas.
-If so, could it be a self-portrait?
+If so, could it be a self-portrait of the artist?

 The work itself is jagged, angular, raw, and very thickly painted.
 The form, marked out in paint, is bulked up in low relief with matches within the paint – an interesting ‘inflammatory’ (?) choice.
 Highlights in gold and turquoise paint contrast against the earthy black, brown and beige.
 There’s an almost frenetic dynamism to the paint-laden brushstrokes.